caseyh9438/smartchat/nlu.md

 - demo
 - Question for the team
 - Connect with the team
+- talk to team
+- connect me with the team
+- I want to talk to someone
+- connect me with someone on the team
+- human
+- i want to talk to a human
+- schedule an appointment
+- set up meeting with the team
+- set up a meeting
+- see demo
+- meeting
+- demo
+- Question for the team
+- Connect with the team
+- talk to team
+- how can I contact someone
+- contact
+- contact team
+- contact
+- how can I contact someone
+- contact
+- contact team
+- contact

+## intent:need_support
+- help!
+- Great! help
+- help
+- Help
+- I need help
+- support
+- I need support
+- support!
+- Support
+- can you help me?
+- help me
+- help and support
+- help!
+- Great! help
+- help
+- Help
+- I need help
+- support
+- I need support
+- support!
+- Support
+- can you help me?
+- help me
+- help and support

 ## intent:timeline
 - how long does this take